0x70b1a5/lugso/lessons/raw/061_noun-cases-negation.md

 ### INS instrumental

-**pi5n gustk-iffo ip-ir snull-so bvong hupz-∅**
+**pi5n gustkiffo ipir snullso bvong hupzni∅**

-`crush heel-INS head-ACC snake-GEN great human-NOM`
+`crush heel-INS head-ACC snake-GEN great human-F-NOM`

-_The human crushes the head of the great serpent with their heel._
+_The woman crushes the head of the great serpent with (her) heel._

 Also used for things that are given:

-**yurg gvifn-luli gu5-zit bgok-lzob-lzot-iffo NoWordFound:"organization.human"-so**
+**yurg gvifnluli gu5zit bgoklzoblzotiffo NoWordFound:"organization.human"so**

 `give body-BEN sentient-NEG lead-NMLZ.DER.agent-NMLZ.DER.act-INS organization.human-GEN`